Andrew Rogers (artist)

-Andrew Rogers is a contemporary sculptor born in Australia whose works may be found in many plazas and buildings around the world.
-Rogers is the creator of the world's largest contemporary land art undertaking.
-Titled "Rhythms of Life," the project commenced in 1998 and at present comprises 51 massive stone structures across 16 countries on seven continents and has involved over 7,500 people.
+Andrew Rogers is a contemporary Australian sculptor.
+He is the creator of the world's largest contemporary land art undertaking.
+Titled Rhythms of Life, the project commenced in 1998 and at present comprises 51 massive stone structures across 16 countries on seven continents, and has involved over 7,500 people.

-Rhythms of Life land art project
+Rhythms of Life

-The title of the project, the "Rhythms of Life" is derived from Rogers' early bronze sculptures.
+The title of the project, the Rhythms of Life is derived from Rogers' early bronze sculptures.

 Of particular note is a site in Cappadocia, Turkey, where between 2007 and 2011 Rogers completed the "Time and Space" geoglyph park.
 The thirteen structures comprise more than 10,500 tons of stone and, in total, the walls measure approximately 4 mi in length.
 The structures that lie furthest apart are separated by a distance of 1+1/2 mi.